mcmuroff/LATIN102/translation1.md

 > Deianira, Deianirae (f.); form: accusative singular.
 3. Identify the form abesset, and explain why it is this tense and mood.
 > Third person, singular, imperfect, active, subjunctive.
 The imperfect and subjunctive is necessary because of the underlying subordinate clause. ❌
 - REVISED 1: Third person, singular, imperfect, active, subjunctive.
 Since the sentence is describing a circumstance in which Hercules was away, then it is appropriate to use the subjunctive.
-Abesset is in imperfect because it is in the secondary sequence with both clauses occurring simultaneously.
-The author is emphasizing the circumstance and primary/secondary sequence.
-Occurring at the same time.
+Abesset is in imperfect because it is in the secondary sequence with both clauses occurring at the same time.
+The author is emphasizing the circumstance.
 4. Identify the form uenisset, and explain why it is this tense and mood.
 > Third person, active, singular, pluperfect, subjunctive.
 Indicates a potential action. ❌
 - REVISED 1: third person, singular, pluperfect, avtive, subjunctive.
 This is necessary because it is describing a circumstance.
 Additionally, uenisset is pluperfect because it's part of the secondary sequence and the subordinate preceds the main clause.